Telefonica/opengateway-developers-website/opengateway/intro.md

 ## What is Open Gateway?

-Open Gateway is a groundbreaking initiative spearheaded by the GSMA in collaboration with leading telecommunications operators, cloud providers, and aggregators worldwide.
+Open Gateway is a initiative spearheaded by the GSMA in collaboration with leading telecommunications operators, cloud providers, and aggregators worldwide.
 Our mission is to create a standardized framework of Application Programming Interfaces (APIs) that enable simplified and universal access to cutting-edge mobile network capabilities and associated services.
 By leveraging Open Gateway APIs, developers can focus on building exceptional applications while we handle the complexities of network integration.

 ## Why Open Gateway APIs?